 How to be an outstanding leader

-In 47 B.C., after his conquest of Gaul (modern-day France and Belgium) and his victory over Pompey the Great in a civil war, Julius Caesar returned to Rome only to find that several of his most experienced legions had mutinied, demanding back pay, bonus pay, and to be discharged.
-Negotiations were slow and his troops began to loot villas and farms south of the city, and despite Caesar’s incredible successes it seemed as if his fate, and that of Rome itself, hung in the balance — regardless of what he had achieved up to that point, this mutiny brought with it the uncertainty that everything he had accomplished was soon to be undone.
+In 47 B.C., after his conquest of Gaul (modern-day France and Belgium) and his victory over Pompey the Great in a civil war, Julius Caesar returned to Rome only to find that several of his most experienced legions had mutinied, demanding back pay, bonus pay and to be discharged.
+Negotiations were slow and Caesar’s troops began to loot villas and farms south of the city.
+Despite Caesar’s incredible successes, it seemed as if his fate, and that of Rome itself, hung in the balance.
+Regardless of what he had achieved up to that point, this mutiny brought with it the uncertainty that everything he had accomplished was soon to be undone.

 After several months of stalemated overtures and negotiations, knowing that he needed these men to follow him to war in North Africa, Caesar personally visited their camp and in what is now a legendary speech he not only regained their loyalty, but so emotional was his discourse that the legions’ men begged, begged him for forgiveness and thereafter followed him to victory in Africa.

 What made Caesar such a great leader?
 What made troops want to follow him into battle?
 When we think of great leaders it’s easy to make the mistake of assuming that great leaders are born with some magical form of genius.

 So, let’s explore those ideas now so that you can start your path to great leadership today.